chwa982/WebberApp/README.md

 # WebberApp
 WebberApp first beta

-This is for WebberApp, a personal project I am working on.
+This is for WebberApp, a personal project by chwa982.

+WebberApp is designed to